msesia/deepknockoffs/README.md

 ## License

-This software is distributed under the [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html) and it comes with ABSOLUTELY NO WARRANT.Y
+This software is distributed under the [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html) and it comes with ABSOLUTELY NO WARRANTY.